HiImLuis/notes/django.md

 ### Working with Django

 > django-admin startproject
 Creates a Django project

-> django-admin startapp app\_name
+django-admin startapp app\_name
 OR
 > python manage.py startapp app\_name
 Inside the project folder, at **./** creates a django application

 > python manage.py makemigrations
 Create migrations for all installed applications

 > python manage.py makemigrations app\_name
 Make migratios for the app\_name

-> python manage.py sqlmigration
+> python manage.py sqlmigrate app\_name 0001
 Show the sql migration equivalent

 > python manage.py shell
 Starts an interactive shell

 > python manage.py shell\_plus

-Starts a ready for use shell, make al imports for you and give the autocomplete functionality while you are making queries (needs 'django\_extensions' installed in your apps)
+Starts a ready to use shell, make al needed imports and gives to you the autocomplete functionality when you are making queries (needs 'django\_extensions' installed in your apps)